tyliang/Tengyuan.Liang/content/home/publications_selected.md

 # Order that this section will appear in.
 weight = 10

+# Number of publications to list.
+count = 10

 # List format.
 #   0 = Simple
 #   1 = Detailed